Home

 Patrol Boat P29

-This 50 metre long Patrol boat.The wreck was scuttled as an attraction for divers on 14th August 2007.
+This is a 50 metre long Patrol boat.The wreck was scuttled as an attraction for divers on 14th August 2007.
 It was originally a German Minesweeper before seeing service as a Patrol Boat for the Maltese Navy.
-Max depth on this is 37 meters but the entire dive me be done at 25 meters.
+A superb wreck with mast intact and even a 'fun machine gun' on the deck to play with, good for fun photos too.
+Max depth on this is 37 metres but the entire dive may be done at 25 metres.
+Also just been voted in the 10 Most Incredible Sunken Ships on Earth by Amazing Beautiful World coming in at number 5.

 Anchor Bay